Snow and Ice Response in the City of Boulder

 • Sidewalks include curb ramps and curb extensions, which are the sloped pathways leading to streets and crosswalks, as well as the area beyond the bottom of the curb ramp that forms a curb extension.

-• Don't plow or shovel snow into street or alleys.
+• Don't plow or shovel snow into streets or alleys.
 It is best to place shoveled snow on lawns or other vegetated areas.

-• Plows may need to push snow onto curbs and sidewalks to keep the streets clear.
-The owner, manager and tenant of property abutting the sidewalk are responsible for removing that snow as well.
+• Plows may inadvertently push snow onto curbs and sidewalks to keep the streets clear.
+The owner, manager and tenant of properties abutting the sidewalk are responsible for removing that snow as well.

 • Homes and businesses on corner lots are responsible for clearing all public sidewalks that abut the property, this includes the walks along the front, side and rear of the property and the pedestrian ramps connecting to the street.